 On 24th March 2018 we will lead a Messiah from scratch in Ness Bank Church, Inverness.
 The soloists will be from the Royal Conservatoire of Scotland, the conductor will be John Crombie, and at the organ will be our own Gordon Tocher.
 There will be a practice in the afternoon with the main event in the evening.
 We hope that many people - members of the choral and others - will come along and take part.
-Further details will follow.
+Full details on the Events page (see left).

 Our Autumn 2018 concert will take place on Saturday 17 November 2018 when we perform Karl Jenkins' The Armed Man, together with other pieces.